 So 'Why me' is about finding a subject matter that resonates with the audience.

-In conclusion - a very simple test of any presentation, any training programme, or any speech is to ask yourself 2 simple questions: 'Why you?' and 'Why me?'
+Finally, a simple test of any presentation, any training programme, or any speech is to ask yourself the two simple questions: 'Why you?' and 'Why me?'

 If you have credibility and I have interest, you now have a subject matter that contains the seeds of a successful presentation.